-The best way to set this up is to open an online saving account that pays you a higher interest rate (CIT Bank Savings Builder pays a great 2.40% interest rate if you deposit at least $100 in it!) and set up an automatic monthly transfer.
+The best way to set this up is to open an online saving account that pays you a higher interest rate (CIT Bank Savings Builder pays a much-higher-than-average interest rate if you deposit at least $100 in it!) and set up an automatic monthly transfer.

 Set and forget a deposit, and re-evaluate your financial goals every 3 to 6 months.

-In the budget template add the percentage of your income that you want to save.
+In the budget template, add the percentage of your income that you want to save.
+Do not fill in the dollar amount!
 If you are using the template as a google sheet, the template will automatically calculate the $ amount.
-Do not fill the dollar amount!

 Pale yellow cells are calculations, do not enter values there.

 This step is as important as paying yourself.
-Only by figuring out each month where your money goes, you can make improvements and get better and better at managing your finances.
+By figuring out where your money goes each month, you can improve and manage your finances.

-But I really think you’ll benefit incredibly by this step.
+But I really think you’ll benefit incredibly from this step.